SAP-samples/teched2024-AD180/README.md

 ## Exercises
 [^Top of page](#)

-### 🛠Exercise Group A: Building Transactional, Draft-enabled SAP Fiori Apps with Business Events
+### 🛠Exercise Block A: Building Transactional, Draft-enabled SAP Fiori Apps with Business Events

 Learn to build a transactional, draft-enabled SAP Fiori app with the ABAP RESTful Application Programming Model (RAP) powered by Joule's ABAP Developer capabilities, define and raise business events for loosely coupled scenarios.